 My friends coming over between Christmas and New Year to play games and eat appetizers.

 My GOD, I miss the people and the hugs.

 But that’s it.
 I am not missing anything else.
 Just human interactions and hugs.

 But what a wonderful thing to learn about yourself.

 That during a pandemic, the only thing you want is love.
 I know I am not alone.
-I know that is what all of us want.
+I know that is what most of us want.